basarat/typescript-book/docs/types/type-assertion.md

 }
 ```

-If you *still want TypeScript you can use a double assertion*, but first asserting to `any` which is compatible with all types and therefore the compiler no longer complains:
+If you *still want that Type, you can use a double assertion*, but first asserting to `any` which is compatible with all types and therefore the compiler no longer complains:

 ```ts
 function handler(event: Event) {